All Episodes

 Now, somebody had sent me this.

-That the New York Times actually talked to one of the producers of the Oscars on the condition of anonymity and told the New York Times that data found when you you can actually get breakdown minute by minute ratings and their post-show analysis, ratings analysis indicated that tons of people tuned out and tuned off their television when these celebrities, the elite in Hollywood, start lecturing their audience.
+That the New York Times actually talked to one of the producers of the Oscars on the condition of anonymity and told the New York Times that they had found when you can actually get breakdown minute-by-minute ratings and their post-show analysis, ratings analysis indicated that tons of people tuned out and tuned off their television when these celebrities, the elite in Hollywood, start lecturing their audience.

 They don't want to hear it.